souenzzo/graal/docs/reference-manual/native-image/AutomaticMetadataCollection.md

 $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=/path/to/config-dir/ ...
 ```

-Note that `-agentlib` must be specified _before_ a `-jar` option or a class name or any application parameters in the `java` command.
+>Note: `-agentlib` must be specified _before_ a `-jar` option or a class name or any application parameters as part of the `java` command.

-During execution, the agent looks up for classes, methods, fields, resources for which `native-image` needs additional information -- traces calls.
+When run, the agent looks up classes, methods, fields, resources for which the `native-image` tool needs additional information.
-Once the application finishes and the JVM exits, the agent writes metadata to JSON files in the specified output directory (`/path/to/config-dir/`).
+When the application completes and the JVM exits, the agent writes metadata to JSON files in the specified output directory (`/path/to/config-dir/`).

-It can be necessary to run the target application more than once with different inputs to trigger separate execution paths for a better coverage of dynamic calls.
+It may be necessary to run the application more than once (with different execution paths) for improved coverage of dynamic features.
-The agent supports this with the `config-merge-dir` option which adds the intercepted accesses to an existing set of configuration files:
+The `config-merge-dir` option adds to an existing set of configuration files, as follows:
 ```shell
 $JAVA_HOME/bin/java -agentlib:native-image-agent=config-merge-dir=/path/to/config-dir/ ...                                                              ^^^^^
 ```

-The agent also provides the following flags to write metadata on a periodic basis:
+The agent also provides the following options to write metadata on a periodic basis:
 - `config-write-period-secs=n`: writes metadata files every `n` seconds; `n` must be greater than 0.
-- `config-write-initial-delay-secs=n`: waits `n` seconds before the first metadata file write; defaults to `1`.
+- `config-write-initial-delay-secs=n`: waits `n` seconds before first writing metadata; defaults to `1`.

 For example:
 ```shell
 $JAVA_HOME/bin/java -agentlib:native-image-agent=config-output-dir=/path/to/config-dir/,config-write-period-secs=300,config-write-initial-delay-secs=5 ...
 ```

-The above agent command will output metadata files to `/path/to/config-dir/` every 300 seconds after an initial delay of 5 seconds.
+The above command will write metadata files to `/path/to/config-dir/` every 300 seconds after an initial delay of 5 seconds.

 It is advisable to manually review the generated configuration files.
 Because the agent observes only executed code, the application input should cover as many code paths as possible.

 The generated configuration files can be supplied to the `native-image` tool by placing them in a `META-INF/native-image/` directory on the class path.
-This directory (or any of its subdirectories) is searched for files with the names `jni-config.json`, `reflect-config.json`, `proxy-config.json`, `resource-config.json`, `predefined-classes-config.json`, `serialization-config.json` which are then automatically included in the build.
+This directory (or any of its subdirectories) is searched for files with the names `jni-config.json`, `reflect-config.json`, `proxy-config.json`, `resource-config.json`, `predefined-classes-config.json`, `serialization-config.json` which are then automatically included in the build process.
 Not all of those files must be present.
 When multiple files with the same name are found, all of them are considered.